 Mix that into the yeast mixture and then add the flour in one cup batches.
 You can either use a stand mixer with the dough hook attachment to mix the dough or you can just knead the dough in the bowl.

-Either way, the dough should be nice and soft and spring back if you push on it.
+Either way, the sweet potato cinnamon roll dough should be nice and soft and spring back if you push on it.
 It’s an easy dough to work with.

 Cover that bad boy and let it rise for about two hours.
 It’s kind of hard to see that mine doubled in size, but I’m using a really big bowl.